1 dead after shooting in Wilsonville; suspect in custody after short pursuit, standoff

 WILSONVILLE, OR (KPTV) - A suspect has been taken into custody following a deadly shooting that occurred in Wilsonville Friday morning.

-At around 8:50 a.m., the Clackamas County Sheriff's Office tweeted that deputies, along with Wilsonville police, responded to a shooting at a business near Southwest Boberg Road.
+At around 8:20 a.m., the Clackamas County Sheriff's Office said that deputies, along with Wilsonville police, responded to a shooting at a business on Southwest Boberg Road.

-TVF&R confirmed to FOX 12 that one person died at the scene from a gunshot wound.
-There are no additional victims.
+The sheriff's office said multiple employees were at the business at the time.

 The suspect fled the scene in a vehicle.

-The Clackamas County Sheriff's Office said the suspect was located after a short pursuit.
+A Marion County deputy located the suspect vehicle and a pursuit began.

-The suspect was barricaded inside a vehicle in the 1800 block of Woodland Avenue in Woodburn, according to the Marion County Sheriff's Office.
+The sheriff's office said the pursuit ended in the 1800 block of Woodland Avenue in Woodburn.
+The suspect barricaded himself inside the vehicle.

+SWAT teams from Clackamas County, Marion County and Salem responded to the scene.

 We’re on scene with a male barricaded in a vehicle in the 1800 block of Woodland in Woodburn.
 Please avoid the area. pic.twitter.com/s23D4xSpr1— Marion Co.
 Sheriff (@MCSOInTheKnow) November 15, 2019